luiscruz/course_sustainableSE/2026/p1_measuring_software/g17_podcast_playback.md

 ---
 author: Preethika Ajaykumar, Yuting Dong, Jayran Duggins, Riya Gupta
 group_number: 17
-title: "Energy Consumption for Online Video Playback"
+title: "Energy Consumption for Online Podcast Playback"
-image: "img/g17_video_playback/g17_video_playback_cover.jpg"
+image: "img/g17_podcast_playback/g17_podcast_playback_cover.png"
 date: 12/02/2026
 summary: |-
-  This project investigates how video playback energy consumption varies across different browsers, streaming platforms, hardware configurations, resolutions and playback speeds.
-We measure system energy usage while playing the same video under controlled conditions, comparing factors such as browser choice, streaming service, video resolution and playback speed (e.g., 1× vs 2×).
-To ensure fairness, brightness, and playback duration will be kept constant across experiments.
-Each configuration will be repeated multiple times to account for measurement variability.
-Energy data will be collected using automated measurement tools to ensure reproducibility.
-Results will be analysed in terms of total energy (Joules), average power (Watts), and energy per minute of content consumed.
-The study aims to provide practical insights into the sustainability implications of everyday streaming behaviors.
+  This project investigates how energy consumption varies during podcast playback in web browsers under controlled conditions.
+We compare different browsers and playback speeds while streaming identical podcast content, ensuring consistent brightness, duration and system settings across all runs.
+Energy data is collected using automated profiling tools and CPU package-level measurements to ensure reproducibility.
+Results are analysed in terms of total energy (Joules), average power (Watts) and energy per minute of playback, providing insight into the environmental impact of everyday podcast streaming behaviour.
 identifier: p1_measuring_software_2026 # Do not change this
 all_projects_page: "../p1_measuring_software" # Do not change this
 ---